 I’ve also read plenty of articles on how to “convince” hotels to upgrade you.
 Search Google for “Free Hotel Upgrade” and you’ll find promising articles like this one:

 The email that will get you a free hotel upgrade 100% of the time

 If it was that easy, why isn’t everyone doing it?
-I guess it’s because these articles want you to contact the hotel and say you are celebrating a birthday or anniversary so would it be possible for them to upgrade your room for this special event.
-It might work and the hotel may give you a better room or suite or a special amenity like a plate of chocolate or bottle of Prosecco.
+I guess it’s because these articles tell you to contact the hotel and say you are celebrating a birthday or anniversary and would it be possible for them to upgrade your room for this special event.
+It might work and the hotel may give you a better room or suite or a special amenity like a plate of chocolate or a bottle of Prosecco.
 I don’t have a problem with it, but it really should be a celebratory trip.
-If not, it’s not something I’m going to do.
+If not, it’s not something I’m willing to do.
 That “moral compass” thing always keeps me from using tricks like this.

 What’s my trick to scoring these upgrades without

 If the hotel offers you a paid upgrade when you’re checking in, turn it down.